May Heydays at Evesham: 2025 Descriptions

 Monday 11.30-12.45: Playford, known and unknown

 Genuine Playford: some well-known, some you've never heard of.
-Don't be put off by the “Positional” tag — you won't even notice Colin's not saying “men” and “women”.
+Don't be put off by the “Positional” tag — you'll hardly notice Colin's not saying “men” and “women”.

 Helena and Jan